DagmawiSolomon/spellchecker/README.md

 # Spellchecker

-A python implementation of a spell checker that finds the Levenshtein's distance using wagner fisher algorithm and BK-Trees to efficently load the dictionary
+A python implementation of a spell checker that finds the Levenshtein's distance using wagner fisher algorithm and BK-Trees to efficently load the dictionary.

 #### Todo
 - A CLI App to spell check files ( a linter for text files ).